Client guide

 const app = createClient(socket)

-await reloadPlugin(app)reloadPlugin uses sessionStorage internally to track the previous socket ID across page loads.
+await reloadPlugin(app)reloadPlugin uses sessionStorage internally to track the previous socket ID and transfer token.
+Token listeners and acknowledgement listeners are bounded and cleaned up across reconnects.

 Offline plugin